josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🦎_algorithmic_autotomy.md

 Not crisis heat.
 Just the warmth that lingers in stone after a long day.

-If something here felt calm, survivable, or quietly obvious,
+If something here felt calm, survivable or quietly obvious,
-that’s because it was never meant to be sharp.
+that is because it was never meant to be sharp.

 Autotomy is not rupture.
 Camouflage is not deceit.